 Actions of note at yesterday’s Supreme Court conference included:

-- There were 10 criminal case grant-and-holds: one more holding for People v.
-Lewis, which was decided on last month; two more holding for People v.
-Lopez (see here); two more holding for People v.
-Strong (see here); three more holding for both Lewis and Lopez; one more holding for both Lewis and Strong (that’s a total of 327 Lewis grant-and holds); and one more holding for People v.
-Delgadillo (see here).
+- There were 5 criminal case grant-and-holds: two more holding for a decision in People v.
+Lewis (see here), which was argued last month (that’s a total of 289 Lewis grant-and-holds); one more holding for People v.
+Lopez (see here); one more holding for People v.
+Tirado (see here); and one more holding for People v.
+Renteria (see here and here).

 - The court dismissed review in a dozen grant-and-hold cases that had been waiting for the May decision in Stancil v.
 Superior Court (2021) 11 Cal.5th 381.
 (See here and here.)